 Berlin is definitely one of the coolest cities I have ever visited.
-There aren’t many cities that have been through so much in the last century, and it’s crazy to think that the Berlin Wall only came down 25 years ago.
-What has emerged is a vibrant city, full of friendly open-minded people, great food, interesting shops and spontaneous nightlife.
+It’s a city that has been through some pretty challenging times, and it’s crazy to think that the Berlin Wall only came down 35 years ago.
+What has emerged is a vibrant city, full of friendly, open-minded people, great food, interesting shops and spontaneous nightlife.

 Things to Do in Berlin